| A Humanist Education as one of the Preconditions for the Transformation

 in order to break the vicious circle of arbitrary births and the subsequent

+crippling of children by anti-culture.
 And we, humanists, should and will formulate and create our own structures

 and systems according to our capability, in all spheres of human culture, I